 The coverage measurement results comprise a coverage suite.
 You can have the results of a new simulation merged with any existing suite.
 In this case, a line will be considered covered if it is covered by at least one of the simulations.

 A coverage suite is generated every time a test or application with code coverage measurement is executed.
-It is possible to have an unlimited amount of coverage suites.
+It is possible to have an unlimited number of coverage suites.

 Run with code coverage